link422/F24_Team3_TennisBallCollector/Reports/Detailed_Design_Counting_Display_Subsystem.md

   - Rationale: The counting display subsystem will work in correlation with the Counting sensor subsystem in order for the project design to fulfill its goal of an accurate tennis ball collector.
 - The LCD display shall be connected to a circuit that supplies the required voltage of approximately 3.3V to the LCD display.
   - Rationale: The raspberry pi model 4 B supplies 3.3V from its GPIO pins which will be used to interface with the solutions proposed by the counting display subsystem.
+- The counting display shall use materials and components that comply with Restriction of Hazardous Substances (RoHS) standards.
+  - Rationale: Compliance with RoHS standards minimizes the use of hazardous materials in electronic components, promoting environmental safety and ethical responsibility in the product's lifecycle.
+This aligns with the U.S Hazardous Materials Regulations ethical constraint as specified in the conceptual design.

 ## Overview of Proposed Solution